abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 you could pick any of CI systems and apply the fmt command there using standalone binary or docker image.

-I just was trying to show the idea and of course, of course you could improve the approach, hope you will find it helpful.
+I just was trying to show the idea and of course you could improve the approach.
+Hope you will find the info helpful.
 Thanks for reading!